LaShann DeArcy Hall

-LaShann Moutique DeArcy Hall (née LaShann Moutique Jones; born November 11, 1970) is a United States district judge of the United States District Court for the Eastern District of New York.
+LaShann Moutique DeArcy Hall (née LaShann Moutique Jones; born in 1970) is a United States district judge of the United States District Court for the Eastern District of New York.

 Biography

 Education & military service

 DeArcy Hall received a Bachelor of Arts degree from Antioch College in 1992.
 She received a Juris Doctor magna cum laude, in 2000 from Howard University School of Law.
 She served in the United States Air Force, from 1995 to 1997.

 Early career

 After graduating from university, DeArcy Hall worked many jobs in the service industry to pay off her student loans.
 From 1992 to 1993 she was a waitress at Bukom Cafe in Washington, DC.
 In 1993 she was an administrative employee at a temporary employment agency and later was a scheduler for Congressman Floyd Flake of New York.
 From 1993 to 1994 she was a waitress at Olive Tree Cafe in New York City.
-In 1994 she was an Conversational English Teacher at an English language school in Seoul, South Korea.
+In 1994 she was a Conversational English Teacher at an English language school in Seoul, South Korea.
 From 1994 to 1997 she was a waitress at SOB's in New York City and at the Grand Hyatt Hotel in Washington, DC.